 Photos are a commodity that must be maintained and updated.
 They are crucial to communicating what the visitor will experience at your business, and an essential part of all promotional tools: magazine, website, social media, newsletter, packages and more.
 Theses photos become the reflection of your brand and through our specific style, we hope to increase the recognition and the interest in Indigenous tourism experiences across the country.

 Photo Subsidy Information

-If your business is an ITAC member that has purchased the optional Marketing Upgrade, ITAC will reimburse up to $500 in costs to obtain professional images of the experiences available at your tourism business.
-All images must be rights-free, made available for ITAC use, and created according to the standards outlined in ITAC’s photography guidelines.
-This amount should cover the costs of a professional photographer for one day, and include an image bank of around 20-25 high resolution photos.
-It should be noted that these images will be jointly owned by the Indigenous Tourism Association of Canada and your business.
+If your business is an Indigenous Tourism Association of Canada (ITAC) member that has purchased the optional Marketing Upgrade, ITAC will reimburse up to $500 of the cost of professional photos of the experiences available at your tourism business.
+This amount should go towards the costs of a professional photographer for one day and include an image bank of between 20-25 high-resolution photos.
+All photos must be rights-free, made available for ITAC’s use, and created according to the standards outlined in ITAC’s Brand Guidelines for Photography.
+It should be noted that these photos will be jointly owned by ITAC and your business.

 - Any models or people who can be identified in the photo must sign a release which is to be provided to ITAC

 - Hire a professional photographer and ensure the copyrights of the images are without conditions of time and use

 - Invoice ITAC for the reimbursement amount (up to $500), and provide a receipt from the professional photographer.

 - Send all related photos in high resolution to Sebastien@IndigenousTourism.ca

 - Main photos focus on people as a way to showcase potential visitor experiences across Canada.